 Starting a web design company with no portfolio isn’t possible.
 You need to be able to show potential clients samples of your work.
 If you don’t have samples yet, put it on your to do list to come up with at least six in the area you specialize in.

-Now start to create your personal website.
+Now start to create your personal website with an online portfolio creator like Format.
 You only have an afternoon, so lay down the basics.
 Buy your domain name, if you haven’t already.
 And put your skills to work to show how you differ from every other web design company out there.
 Most important: build that portfolio with your best samples.